DieArchitekt/openclaw-payroll-review-agent/README.md

 Finance teams compare current payroll against previous runs, explain movements, check exceptions, and retain approval evidence.

-The work is often manual.
-Inputs can be messy.
+The work is manual.
+Inputs are messy.
 Headers vary between providers.
 Evidence can be scattered.

 The objective is controlled review automation: faster evidence preparation